Galatasaray S.K.: History

 Along with the founder Ali Sami Yen, the co-founders were the ones who were keen to do this sport, such as Asim Tevfik Sonumut, Reşat Şirvani, Cevdet Kalpakçıoğlu, Abidin Daver and Kamil.

-At first, the colors of the Galatasaray Sports Club were red and white, which are the colors in the Turkish flag.
-However, the Turkish Republic was not founded at that time.
-Therefore, this inspiration caused repressive administration of the day feel uncomfortable and the administration hounded the footballers.
-For this reason, the colors were changed to yellow and dark blue till 1907.
-In 1908, new colors were chosen as red and yellow.
+At founding in 1905, the colors of the Galatasaray Sports Club were red and white.
+These are the colors of the modern Turkish flag, but are also the colors of the flag of the Young Turk Revolution.
+Therefore, despite recent governmental reform, this inspiration made the repressive administration of the day uncomfortable, and said administration hounded the footballers until the colors were (temporarily) changed to yellow and dark blue.
+After more reforms in 1908, new colors were again chosen: red and yellow.
 Ali Sami Yen stated, "We were imagining brightness of yellow – red fire over our team and thinking that it would carry us from one victory to another."

 While the football in Turkey began to fully develop, Galatasaray won ten more Istanbul League titles until 1952.
 Upon recognition of professional football in 1952, the first professional but non-national league of Turkey, Istanbul Professional League played between 1952 and 1959.
 Galatasaray won three of these seven titles.

 Turkcell Super League, the top-flight professional league in Turkish nationwide football, and the most popular sporting competition in the country, formed in 1959.
-Galatasaray joined all seasons and won 22 league titles since then.
+Galatasaray joined all seasons and won 24 league titles since then.

 The Turkish Football Federation started to organize "Turkish Cup" (today it is organized with the name Ziraat Turkish Cup) in the 1962–63 season for Turkish clubs to qualify for the UEFA competitions.
 This is the only national cup competition in Turkey.
 Galatasaray joined all seasons and won 18 trophies since then.